 Animal behaviourist Hermann Bubna-Littitz, after studying music’s effects on cats, created a song compilation called “Music for Cats and Friends” designed to calm anxious cats.
 The CD contains electronically synthesized variants of a number of popular tunes such as “Memories,” “Moonlight Walk,” and “Endless Time.”

 There is also a CD available called “Relaxation Music for Dogs and Cats,” a synthesized environmental soundscape targeted toward the broader sound range perceptible to cats and dogs.
 A third offering is “Music for Cats…and People Too!”
 This species-defying compilation encompasses jazz, classical, natural-environmental, and ambient styles and makes use of a wide range of instruments.

-Overall, it appears that with the exception of responses to high notes, feline reactions to music tend to be quite variable and idiosyncratic.
-Thus far there hasn’t been sufficient research conducted to draw definitive conclusions as to whether cats enjoy some types of music or simply react instinctively to certain notes and beats.
+With the exception of responses to high notes, feline reactions to music are quite variable and idiosyncratic.
+Thus far there hasn’t been enough research conducted to draw definitive conclusions as to whether cats enjoy some types of music or simply react instinctively to certain notes and beats.
 Hopefully someone within the scientific community will pursue this amusing area of inquiry in the future.